 - Entries are judged on their originality, design and creativity, demonstrated writing skill, and appropriateness to the contest theme.

 How to Enter

-- In the body of the email include your name, address,
+- In the body of the email include your name, address, and phone number.

 Entries received are judged on a rubric that includes originality, design and creativity, demonstrated writing skills, and appropriateness to contest theme.

 Whatcom READS will publish a print and electronic anthology of the top entries received.
 People who submit top entries will be invited to make a public presentation of their work.